abdallah-h/Linux-Server-Configuration/README.md

 - Run `sudo nano ~/.ssh/authorized_keys` and paste the content of `grader_key.pub` into this file.
 - Run `chmod 700 .ssh` to change the permission of the dir.
 - Run `chmod 644 .ssh/authorized_keys` to change the permission of the file.
-- Run `sudo nano /etc/ssh/sshd_config` file if `PasswordAuthentication` is set to `yes` replace it to `no` to .
+- Run `sudo nano /etc/ssh/sshd_config` file if `PasswordAuthentication` is set to `yes` replace it to `no`.
 - Run `sudo service ssh restart` to restart SSH.
-- Run `exit` to back to local machine
+- Run `exit` to back to local machine.

 ## Prepare to deploy the project
 - Run `ssh -i ~/.ssh/grader_key -p 2200 grader@YOUR_INSTANCE_PUBLIC_IP` to connect to yor server instance as grader user.
 ### Configure the local timezone to UTC
-- Run `sudo dpkg-reconfigure tzdata`
+- Run `sudo dpkg-reconfigure tzdata`.
-- Then select `None of the above`
+- Then select `None of the above`.
-- Then select `UTC`
+- Then select `UTC`.
 ### Install and configure Apache
 - Run `sudo apt-get install apache2` to install apache.
 - Run `sudo apt-get install libapache2-mod-wsgi-py3` to install Python 3 mod_wsgi package.
 - Run `sudo a2enmod wsgi` to enable mod_wsgi.
 - Run `sudo service apache2 restart` to restart apache service.
 ### Install and configure PostgreSQL
-- Run `sudo apt-get install postgresql`
+- Run `sudo apt-get install postgresql`.
-- Run `sudo nano /etc/postgresql/9.1/main/pg_hba.conf` to check that no remote connections are allowed your file should look like this code:
+- Run `sudo nano /etc/postgresql/9.1/main/pg_hba.conf` to check that no remote connections are allowed your file should look like this code :
 ```
 local   all             postgres                                peer
 local   all             all                                     peer